 References

 - Centers for Disease Control and Prevention.
-Pneumococcal Disease: Risk Factors and Transmission.
-Available online: https://www.cdc.gov/pneumococcal/about/risk-transmission.html (Last accessed February 2022).
+Pneumococcal Disease: Clinical Overview of Pneumococcal Disease.
+February 2026.
+Available online: https://www.cdc.gov/pneumococcal/hcp/clinical-overview/.
+(Last accessed March 2026).

 - Centers for Disease Control and Prevention.
-Pneumococcal Disease: Symptoms and Complications.
-Available online: https://www.cdc.gov/pneumococcal/about/symptoms-complications.html (Last accessed February 2022)
+Pneumococcal Disease: Pneumococcal Disease Symptoms and Complications.
+February 2026.
+Available online: https://www.cdc.gov/pneumococcal/signs-symptoms/.
+(Last accessed March 2026).